 The Goulburn River is 570 km long and around 215,000 people call the Goulburn region home.
 The river and its associated floodplain and wetland habitats support a diversity of habitats and species.
 Over time, the Goulburn River has been modified and become highly managed.

 Eildon Dam and Goulburn Weir store and deliver water for irrigation and consumption, and also significantly alter the flow of the river.
+On average, 91% of water released from Eildon Dam is diverted for irrigation in the Goulburn, Loddon and Campaspe valleys, and the lake supplies about 60% of water used in the Goulburn-Murray Irrigation District.
+With such a large storage capacity, operation of Eildon dam fully captures flows from the upstream catchments in all but the wettest years.

 Changing the seasonal flow pattern disrupts the natural cycles of feeding, growing and breeding for many plants and animals.
 Because of this, many native species have significantly declined in the Goulburn region.
 A series of studies have consistently reported that the frequency of overbank flows is less than what is needed to maintain the health of the lower Goulburn floodplain (see 'What the science says').

 To allow the Goulburn River to connect with its floodplain more often, and to deliver flows to the River Murray downstream, we are looking at possible new ways to release regulated water from storage to add to unregulated tributary flows to make them large enough to reach the floodplain.
-The overbank flows would be 25-40,000 megalitres/day (ML/d), or 9.4-10.3 m at Shepparton (gauging station number 405204).
+The overbank flows being looked at are between 25-40,000 megalitres/day (ML/d), or 9.4-10.3 m at Shepparton (gauging station number 405204).

-This range of flows wets the majority of wetlands and flood-dependent vegetation on the lower Goulburn floodplain (mainly native vegetation and the Lower Goulburn National Park).
+This range of flow footprints wets the majority of wetlands and flood-dependent vegetation on the lower Goulburn floodplain (mainly native vegetation and the Lower Goulburn National Park).
 This range of flows also avoids the risks and liabilities of flooding valuable agricultural land outside of the levee network, and avoids triggering the opening of the Loch Garry regulator.
-Flows in this range at the Shepparton gauge would get water to between 45% and 89% of the water-dependent vegetation on the floodplain, while staying within the leveed floodway.
+Flow footprints in this range at the Shepparton gauge would get water to between 45% and 89% of the water-dependent vegetation on the floodplain, while staying within the leveed floodway.

-These flows would occur between June and November, when natural tributary flow events typically happen and when the Goulburn floodplain needs the water most.
+These flows would occur between June and November, when rainfall and natural tributary flow events typically happen and when the Goulburn floodplain needs the water most.
 This timing also minimises competition for channel space by avoiding peak irrigation demands in late spring and summer.
 Based on initial overbank flow recommendations for the lower Goulburn in 2011, the flows would occur at least once every three years.
-Given that these flows sometimes happen naturally, this means an extra one to two managed overbank flows each decade to achieve Lower Goulburn environmental outcomes.
-Future development and testing of real-time catchment and river models would provide water managers, river operators and community with the confidence to further enhance watering within the target flow range.
-This would take the floodplain closer to an environmentally sustainable watering regime.
-Further analysis of how governments might manage the river in the future may provide different opportunities to achieve these flows, however any increase in managed overbanks flows will only occur when likely effects are able to be managed.
+Given that these flows sometimes happen naturally, this means an extra one to two managed overbank flows every ten years on average to achieve lower Goulburn environmental outcomes (not managed overbank flows every year).